xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

   [xkb_symbols] sections and *can* contain [xkb_geometry] section.
 </div>
-Since such distinction is purely semantic and would have niche use cases lost to history, these compound sections are treated equally as `xkb_keymap` in libxkbcommon.
+Since such distinction is purely semantic and would have niche use cases lost to history, these compound sections are treated equally as `xkb_keymap` in xkbcommon.

 <!-- TODO: there might be several sections of the same type: explain syntax and how they are selected -->
 <!-- TODO: sections may be named -->